onaya7/Light-sky/README.md

-# Light_sky is used to extract data from an open source weather API (OpenWeather API).
+# Light_sky
-    A website built with Flask and OpenWeather API that displays the weather forecast for any city.
+    A website built with Flask and OpenWeather API that extract data from an open source weather API (OpenWeather API) and displays the weather forecast for any city.
     Designed and built with Python, HTML, and CSS.
 It is optimised for desktop and mobile view with responsive design.